Disentangling Electron-Boson Interactions on the Surface of a Familiar Ferromagnet

 \section{Introduction}

 In condensed matter, the interplay of electrons and other fundamental and collective excitations can induce new and exotic phases of electronic ordering.
-Perhaps most studied is the coupling between electrons and lattice vibrations (i.e. phonons) which can trigger an effective and attractive electron interaction and lead to superconductivity in elementary metals \cite{BCS1957theory}.
-While low $T_{\text{C}}$ superconductivity can be well explained from electron-phonon coupling alone, other and less conventional pairing mechanisms have been suggested as ingredients of high $T_{\text{C}}$ superconductivity \cite{gweon2004unusual,inosov2011crossover,gotlieb2018revealing,oh2021evidence}.
-In superconducting ferro- and antiferromagnets, electrons can also couple to spin waves (i.e. magnons) \cite{saxena2000superconductivity,pfleiderer2001coexistence,aoki2001coexistence,curro2005unconventional,Kamihara2008iron,Karchev2003magnon,Zhang2011superconductivity}.
+Perhaps most studied is the coupling between electrons and lattice vibrations (phonons) which can trigger an effective and attractive electron interaction and lead to superconductivity in elementary metals \cite{BCS1957theory}.
+While low $T_{\text{C}}$ superconductivity can be well explained from electron-phonon coupling (EPC) alone, other and less conventional pairing mechanisms have been suggested as ingredients of high $T_{\text{C}}$ superconductivity \cite{gweon2004unusual,inosov2011crossover,gotlieb2018revealing,oh2021evidence}.
+In superconducting ferro- and antiferromagnets, electrons can also couple to spin waves (magnons) \cite{saxena2000superconductivity,pfleiderer2001coexistence,aoki2001coexistence,curro2005unconventional,Kamihara2008iron,Karchev2003magnon,Zhang2011superconductivity}.
 Electron-magnon interactions are furthermore expected to mediate proximity-induced superconductivity across magnetic interfaces \cite{Kargarian2016amperean,Gong2017time,rohling2018superconductivity,thingstad2021eliashberg,Maeland2021electron,Ok2022strong}.

-For the experimental study of many-body interactions with electrons, angle-resolved photoemission spectroscopy (ARPES) is the tool of choice as the complete, complex self-energy can be extracted from measured band structures \cite{Hofmann2009electron}.
-While electron-phonon couplings have been extensively studied using ARPES, there are only a handful of reports on electron-magnon couplings available \cite{Claessen2004,Cui2007high,Cui2007angle,Claessen2009,mlynczak2019kink,mazzola2022tuneable,andres2022strong}.
-The majority of these consider couplings only in specific electron bands or over small sub-regions of reciprocal (i.e. $\vb{k}$) space.
-This motivates the need for further studies of electron-magnon couplings that explore how such interactions can vary between spin bands and throughout the Brillouin zone (BZ).
+For the experimental study of many-body interactions with electrons, angle-resolved photoemission spectroscopy (ARPES) is the tool of choice as the complete, complex self-energy can be extracted from the measured electronic bandstructures \cite{kevan1992angle,damascelli2004probing,Hofmann2009electron,hufner2013photoelectron,hufner2007very}.
+While EPC has been extensively studied using ARPES, there are only a handful of reports of electron-magnon couplings (EMC) available \cite{Claessen2004,Cui2007high,Cui2007angle,Claessen2009,mlynczak2019kink,mazzola2022tuneable,andres2022strong,yu2022strong}.
+The majority of these consider couplings only in specific electron bands or over small sub-regions of reciprocal space.
+This motivates the need for further investigations of the EMC -- for instance, exploring how the interactions can vary between different spin bands and throughout the Brillouin zone (BZ).